 Teaching IRAF about the devices, network nodes, external programs, and other special resources available at a site is largely a matter of editing a standard set of device descriptor and environment setup files, all of which are simple text files.
-The versions of these files provided with the distribution are simply those in use on the NOAO system from which the distributions were made, at the time they were generated.
+The versions of these files provided with the distribution are simply those in use on the NOAO system from which the distribution files were made, at the time the distributions were generated.
 Hence while these files may be useful as examples of properly configured descriptor files, the defaults, and many specific device entries, will in many cases be meaningless for a different site.
-This is harmless but it may be confusing to the user if, for example, the default tape drive doesn't exist at your site.
+This is harmless but it may be confusing to the user if, for example, the default printer doesn't exist at your site.

-The device and environment files also contain much material which any site will need, however, so care must be taken when editing the files.
+The device and environment files also contain much material which any site will need, so care must be taken when editing the files.
 Important changes may be made to the global portions of these files as part of any IRAF release.
-To facilitate future updates, it is wise where possible to isolate any local changes or additions so that they may be copied into the new (distributed) version of the file in a future update, e.g. by localizing the changes to the top of the termcap, graphcap, or tapecap files.
+To facilitate future updates, it is wise where possible to isolate any local changes or additions so that they may simply be extracted and copied into the new (distributed) version of the file in a future update.